AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS-Flow-Recycle-Report-Three.md

 This system allows the team to model the water treatment process in a lab setting.
 The influent and effluent turbidimeters record the turbidity of the water entering and leaving the system.
 In order to run experiments, tap water is mixed with clay water.
 This is referred to as the influent.
 The influent is maintained at a constant turbidity of 100 NTU through ProCoDA's PID dosing control.

 After exiting the influent turbidimeter, the water enters the flocculator.
-Upon entering the flocculator, the water is dosed with the coagulant polyaluminum chloride (PAC).
+Upon entering the flocculator, the water is dosed with the coagulant polyaluminum chloride (PACl).
 The coagulant pump controls how much of the coagulant stock enters the system.
-After choosing the desired dosage, the team uses a python markdown file to determine the ideal stock concentration.
+After choosing the desired dosage, the team uses a Python markdown file to determine the ideal stock concentration.
 In conjunction with this, the markdown file returns the required coagulant pump RPM that goes with the desired stock concentration.
 Once the coagulant is added, the water then passes through the flocculator, which allows for the formation of flocs.
 Next, the flow  enters the bottom of the sedimentation tank.
 The effluent that exits through the top of the tube settler then flows through the effluent turbidimeter in order to find the turbidity of the effluent.
 After exiting the effluent turbidimeter, the water then flows to the wasteline.

+[EM: Be sure to include your code!]

 Almost all particle removal subteams use HRS standard apparatus design in conjunction with a the traditional flocculator designed by the High G Flocculation Fall 2017 team.
 The flocculator in lab mimics the process in an actual AguaClara plant by attaining a sufficient collision potential (G).
 Values for the different parameters of the flocculator are listed in the following table.